 This nonalcoholic spritzer recipe makes two drinks to avoid wasting the bell pepper, though it's easy to scale down for a single drink.
 While basil may be an obvious garnish, it doesn't look great for long once picked from the stem.
 The optional sprig of thyme will infuse the drink with an extra herbaceous taste, and other fresh herbs go great with the bell pepper when you want to change up the drink.

 "This was a truly inventive mocktail, so different from the rest because of the red bell pepper and herb combination.
 Muddling the red bell pepper was an ingenious way to release beautiful color.
 The drink wasn't overly sweet and had just the right balance of herbal qualities.
 I'll definitely be making this again." —Diana Andrews

 Gather the ingredients.

-Add about 1/2 cup of bell pepper to the bottom of a cocktail shaker.
+Add the bell pepper chunks to the bottom of a cocktail shaker.
 Tear the basil leaves as you drop them in, and add the fresh-squeezed lemon juice and agave nectar.

 Muddle very well to juice the bell pepper as much as possible.

 Fill the shaker with ice and shake vigorously for 30 seconds.

 Strain equal parts into two collins glasses filled with fresh ice cubes.